oskar-j/flask-api/README.md

 ### Introduction

-A showcase of flask framework's capabilities including REST and SQL-ALchemy
+A showcase of flask framework's capabilities including REST and SQL-ALchemy, in reaction to the repository [pbc/devtest](https://github.com/pbc/devtest).

 ### Installation